dexsterr/dexsterr/README.md

 ###

-<p align="left">I actively develop hands-on projects to strengthen my skills and contribute to the cybersecurity community.
-Check out my portfolio on GitHub Pages: dexsterr.github.io</p>
+<p align="left">I actively develop hands-on projects to strengthen my skills and contribute to the cybersecurity community.</p>

 ###